-Everyday Independence supports people to live to their full potential and enjoy an everyday life.
-Every person has the right to communicate their needs, participate in meaningful activities and have choice and control in their life.
+It all starts with a belief in the everyday possibilities because every person has the right to communicate their needs and have choice and control in their life.

 Sometimes a person living with a disability responds to their environment or communicates their needs by using behaviours that challenge.
-These behaviours can lead to frustration, fractured relationships and the use of reactive practices by others in an attempt to stop the behaviours.
+These behaviours can lead to frustration, fractured relationships, and the use of restrictive practices in an attempt to stop the behaviours.

 To make a referral, click the button below to complete our online referral form and one of our team members will contact you shortly to discuss the next steps.